 The cost of owning a home goes far beyond the actual amount you agree to pay when you make a purchase.
 Expenses such as mortgage interest, real estate taxes and maintenance can increase the cost of home ownership by thousands of dollars a year.
-Special assessment taxes are an additional type of tax you might have to pay in addition to normal real estate taxes for improvements that benefit your local area.
+Special assessment taxes are applied when any upgrades potentially benefit your neighborhood.

 When you buy a home, you typically have to pay real estate taxes to state and local governments.
 Real estate taxes are based on a government estimate of the value of your home.
 This is known as its "assessed value."
 A special assessment tax is an amount you must pay above and beyond your normal property taxes to pay for special projects that benefit your neighborhood.
 The amount you pay for special assessment taxes may be based on the assessed value of your home.